-Center continues to add more information and looks at the impact design has on so many levels of the equation.
+The Center for Health Design's website-specifically the Insights & Solutions, Tools and Knowledge Repository sections-are the resources I use a lot.
+The Center continues to add more information and looks at the impact design has on so many levels of the equation.
 I also regularly do searches online to find examples of what other people are doing in the behavioral health area.
 We can learn so much not just from successes, but also from the problems people have faced in their efforts.
 This can help us evolve new ways of doing things.

-HIPAA makes it harder for professionals to do their own observational research, so we need to find new ways to continue to learn and share our findings.
+The Health Insurance Portability and Accountability Act of 1996 (HIPAA) makes it harder for professionals to do their own observational research, so we need to find new ways to continue to learn and to share our findings.

 One approach is to learn from furniture companies who repair damage to furniture in behavioral health settings.
-The manufacturers, along with the interior designers, are usually the ones who hear about the breakdown of the furniture and finishes.
+The manufacturers along with the interior designers are usually the ones who hear about the breakdown of the furniture and finishes.

-The Stance website also gives some guidelines that can help people in considering the needs of behavioral health patients and settings.
+The Stance website also gives some guidelines that can help people considering the needs of behavioral health patients and settings.

-The main thing to remember is that we cannot practice in a silo in this field.
+I believe the main thing to remember is that we cannot practice in a silo in this field.
 It's evolving fast.
-Each aspect of the patient experience must tie in with the interior design.
-We can learn more if we work together and listen to people on the ground each day, working within the facilities.
+Each aspect of the patient experience must tie together with the interior design.
+We can learn more if we work together and listen to people on the ground each day working within the facilities.
 We cannot get that information purely from academics.
-It all has to come together for us to create the very best BMH design we can.
+It all has to come together to create the very best BMH design we can.
 I believe that when we keep in mind the common goal of supporting patients, residents, and caregivers in the best possible way, we will make a difference.